the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - If using a tool that is available only upon subscription, make sure that all the participants have access
 - Share a how-to guide to ensure that everyone knows how to use the tool
 - If possible, offer help with installation and testing of the tool
-- Remind everyone to arrange microphone or headsets
+- Remind everyone to arrange a microphone or headsets
   - If possible, provide a grant to buy necessary equipment such as headphones, webcams, and/or high-speed internet
 - Share the participation guidelines, code of conduct and contact information of people who can help with any issues regarding the meeting
 - Send a reminder with the links to the document(s) and other important resources to all the participants a week and a day in advance